 Established in 1961 by the U.S. Government, the Peace Corps is a highly respected and competitive volunteer program that sends U.S. citizens to serve in communities around the world.
 Peace Corps volunteers commit to serving two years abroad during which they contribute to developing sustainable solutions which address challenges in education, health, environment, agriculture, youth development, and community economic development.
 Peace Corps provides financial, student loan, travel, medical/dental, and career benefits.
 To learn more about the Peace Corps, please visit: peacecorps.gov

-The purpose of the Peace Corps Prep (PC Prep) program is to produce more effective volunteers for the Peace Corps and as a result, improve the benefits for host countries.
-Students who participate in PC Prep complete academic course work and practical field experience according to one of the six sectors that align with the Peace Corps volunteer assignments.
-Students will also develop foreign language skills, enhance intercultural competence and participate in professional and leadership development activities.
+The purpose of Peace Corps Prep (PC Prep) is to produce more effective volunteers for the Peace Corps and as a result, improve the benefits for host countries.
+Students who participate in PC Prep complete academic coursework and practical field experience according to one of the six sectors that align with the Peace Corps volunteer assignments.
+Students also develop foreign language skills, enhance intercultural competence, and participate in professional and leadership development activities.

 Student who complete PC Prep are encouraged to apply for the Peace Corps.
 Although completion of the PC Prep program does not guarantee acceptance into the Peace Corps, it assists students in submitting stronger applications.
-PC Prep also helps prepare students for other global opportunities, such as teaching abroad or Foreign Service.
+PC Prep can help prepare students for other global opportunities as well, such as teaching abroad or the U.S. Foreign Service.

 The PC Prep program is open to any UH undergraduate student who is not facing disciplinary action and is in good academic standing as reflected by a cumulative grade point average of 2.00 or above.
 Students are eligible to participate regardless of major, minor, department, or academic year, but they must complete all PC Prep requirements prior to graduation.

 Students who are interested in completing the PC Prep program should follow these steps: